The-Yerbas-Endeavor/yerbas.github.io/_pages/about.md

     <li>Yerbas uses a tiered smartnode collateral and reward system which should avoid hyperinflation.
                     A common and potentially devastating problem with many projects that use Masternodes.</li>
     <li>Community Driven, and True Open Source</li>
+    <li>Yerbas assets (also less commonly referred to as a token) is an on-chain way of creating, storing, and transfering custom end-user generated information.</li
   </ul>

 </div>